Review: Truly Experiences Lunch at l’Atelier de Joel Robuchon:

 All very beautiful and perfectly cooked with nice al-dente cauliflower.
 The Red Mullet was also immaculately cooked and presented.
 I rather like the idea of the fish layer between the pastry base and tomato topping – a great way to minimise the risk of a soggy bottom.

-Our idea with desserts was to share.
+Our idea with desserts was meant to be to share.
 But my companion developed something of a love affair with his ‘choux praline’ which came with blood orange jelly and caramelised nuts and I don’t remember actually trying it.

 Meanwhile, it would have taken a lot to separate me from ‘La Pomme Chiboust’ a rather spectacular apple dish served on a speculous biscuit with chestnut cream on the side.